mfleming711/virgin-pulse/readme.md

 ## Running the Project

+Install dev PHP dependencies using [Composer](https://getcomposer.org/download/) with `composer install`

-Install dev dependencies with `nvm use && yarn`
+Install dev JS dependencies using yarn with `nvm use && yarn`

 A local dev server to build and watch files can be started via: `yarn dev`.